http4k/http4k/src/docs/cookbook/html_forms/index.md

+title: http4k HTML Forms
+description: Recipes for using http4k with HTML forms

 HTML form support is provided on 2 levels:

 1. Through the use of `form()` extension methods on `Request` to get/set String values.